 - Write down the steps you plan on taking and include a timeline.
 Read this frequently until you can envision yourself living the life you want

 - Enjoy the process and all the great things that happen along the way.
-Life is a journey, and there is beauty to be found in the route and not just the destination.
+Life is a journey, and beauty is found in the route and not just the destination.

-- Keep a journal and fill it with things you are grateful for every day.
+- Keep a journal and fill it with things you are grateful for daily.